 This was a tough lesson for me to learn.
 When I announced at the beginning of this year that I was polyamorous, there was a backlash of all sorts of judgments from people I’ve never even met.
 Some of it was positive praise (which seemed undeserved), and some was harsh criticism (which seemed equally undeserved).
 After all, I hadn’t actually done anything yet.
 I merely switched the labels I used to define my relationship path.
 Other than blogging about it, no real action had been taken.
 So it was interesting to see how much power people gave to those particular labels.

 And again when Erin and I separated last month, we dropped the label of marriage from our relationship path.
 And some people freaked out about it… people that never even met us.
 Now that we’re about a month into our separation, Erin and I can clearly see that this was the right choice for both of us.
 By shedding the marriage label, we’ve both restored our freedom to make conscious choices without being boxed in.
 And each of us is happily taking actions that most people would consider inappropriate for a married couple, yet they bring us much joy.

 I’m not ready to publicly share the specifics of what I’ve been up to lately, but suffice it to say that I’m experiencing the opposite of loneliness.
-Much like Erin, I’m also enjoying experiences that lie outside the scope of our old marriage box, and I’m ridiculously happy about it.
+I’m enjoying experiences that lie outside the scope of the old marriage box, and I’m happy about it.

 In retrospect I think the decision to explore polyamory was part of the process of breaking out of the marriage box.
 But then there was a risk of moving into a new box called polyamory, so I found it best to dump that label as well.
 I find that I’m a lot happier and enjoy much richer experiences when I do my best to shun labels altogether.
 So I can’t really say whether I’m monogamous or polyamorous right now.
 Neither label seems to make sense at this point.